 - Social Media: Share engaging posts on platforms like Instagram and Facebook showcasing your home's features, local community highlights, and open houses.

-- Real Estate Websites: Ensure your listing is on popular platforms such as Realtor.com, Zillow, and StreetEasy.
+- Real Estate Websites: Get your listing on popular platforms such as Realtor.com, Zillow, and StreetEasy.
 These sites attract a significant amount of traffic and can help you reach potential buyers who are actively searching.

 Open Houses and Private Showings